We may earn income from links in this post. Please read this Disclosure for details.

 To make it easier for you to decide what to eat, I’ve compiled this guide to the very best Portuguese dishes and drinks to try when visiting Portugal!

 I’ve also shared some insider tips on the best places to find authentic Portuguese cuisine.

 1. Bacalhau – Salted and Dried Codfish

 Considered the national dish of Portugal, Portugal’s culinary repertoire boasts more than a thousand bacalhau recipes!
-You will fall in love with salted cod because of the intense flavour it develops due to the salting and drying process.
-You’re sure to encounter this delicious dish on just about any traditional menu across the country.
+You will fall in love with salted cod because of the delicious flavour it develops due to the salting and drying process.

 Another favourite traditional Portuguese dish, pataniscas de bacalhau, is simply cod fritters served with vegetables and eggs.
 Although there are many tempting salt cod recipes and dishes to choose from, you definitely need to try this dish on your next visit.